 Mileage: 15.7 miles

-Initially, the trail followed the contour of the cliff face high above the Going to the Sun Road, which can be seen in the lower left, below.
+Initially, the trail followed the contour of the cliff face high above the Going to the Sun Road, which can be seen in the lower left of the picture below.

-Leaving the cliff face behind, our trail could be seen across the loose rock hillside, with the “Garden Wall” up the hill to our right.
+Leaving the cliff face behind, our trail was visible across the loose rock hillside, with the “Garden Wall” up the hill to our right.

-The walking was easy going with far reaching views in all directions.
+The walk across the shale was easy going and with far reaching views in all directions.

 The Fall colors were beautiful along the Garden Wall.